bortek/airspace-se/README.md

 If you wish to make an update feel free to submit a Pull Request.
 I will be happy to review and update.

+NOTE!
+Instructions below are nont fully valid anymore since xcontest is automatically updating any airspace "File" you create and make it auto updateable.
+It will be overwritten by the latest file from  https://www.segelflyget.se/Verksamhet/Luftrum/.
+Therefore just create one empty File using isntructions below, wait 2 days and check back and make sure it has been overwritten and update.
+You only need to do this once.
+No need to do bi-yearly or so.

+All the other airspaces like Gärdet and Barkarby etc are going into extra_SE file.
+Make sure to not set "Auto-update layer" otherwise it wil be overwritten with the "Luftrum" airspace like described above.

+# NOT Fully Valit anymore
 ## Main file update
 Get the main file from Glider page here at the bottom, choose TXT format. https://www.segelflyget.se/Verksamhet/Luftrum/